 The more complex any process becomes, the more critical information exchange is to the process.
 Visual factory is a set of tools that allow for accurate and efficient information conveyance.
-Visual Factory is implemented in two stages – determining what information needs to be communicated and how this is accomplished.
+Visual factory is implemented in two stages – determining what information needs to be communicated and how this is accomplished.

 Determining what information needs to be conveyed is the starting point of visual factory.
 The current state must be compared to the future state goals in order to determine what information is to be delivered.
 The information required to get from one state to another is what must be conveyed.
 How the information is conveyed depends on the desired end result.
-The location and method of information delivery also depends on the relevancy of the information.
-Typically this data includes.
+The location and method of information delivery also depend on the relevancy of the information.
+Typically this data includes:

 Work instructions are typically posted in the production areas.
 Highly visual instructions with photographs and graphics will generally minimize production errors.
-The more information can be conveyed visually the more it will improve communication.
+The more information can be conveyed visually, the more it will improve communication.

 General plant information is typically posted in a central location where everyone has access to it.
 Lean manufacturing relies on bi-directional information exchange throughout the organization.
-In a visual factory environment information is delivered to inform, alert and motivate.
+In a visual factory environment, information is delivered to inform, alert, and motivate.

-Visual Factory Allows Companies to communicate and provide world class performance.
+Visual factory Allows Companies to communicate and provide world-class performance.

 One of the most common sources of error in manufacturing is human error.
 Including posted work instructions, images, or checklists for complex tasks helps ensure no steps are forgotten or performed incorrectly.
 This not only creates a more efficient workplace but a safer workplace, as well.
 The clearer the instructions are, the less room there is for error.

 Providing simple, well-placed visual instructions for complex tasks gives employees confidence in their ability to successfully do their jobs.
 Additionally, having visual, real-time data on the plant floor motivates operators to reach shift targets by giving them instant feedback on their progress.
 It also empowers them with the information they need to make adjustments to their actions during the shift rather than finding mistakes after the fact.